 An infrared sauna is different from a traditional sauna in a few important ways.
-While typical saunas heat the air around you, infrared saunas use infrared rays (something the eye can’t see) to penetrate into your skin and muscles, directly heating your body.
-According to Lauren Dal Farra, MD, cardiologist and CEO of PALM Health, that process can result in some impressive benefits.
+While typical saunas heat the air around you, infrared saunas use infrared rays (something the eye can't see) to penetrate into your skin and muscles, directly heating your body.
+According to Lauren Dal Farra, MD, cardiologist and CEO of PALM Health, that process can result in some health perks.

 "During an infrared sauna session, infrared light penetrates the skin, and the core body temperature increases.
 The body has to work hard to cool itself and maintain thermal regulation," says Dr. Dal Farra.
 "As a result, the body induces sweating, vasodilates arteries, and increases the heart rate and volume of blood pumped by the heart each minute.
 The effect is similar to that achieved by walking at a moderate pace."
 Additionally, several studies demonstrate that repeated infrared thermal therapy improves vascular endothelial function.
 "Regular use of an infrared sauna may provide many of the same cardiovascular conditioning benefits as exercise," she says.